KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

 <h3>Colour Scheme</h3>

-Because the site is focused on outdoor activities it felt appropriate to use colours that would help create and enforce the sense of being in the outdoors and with nature.
+Because the site is focused on outdoor activities it felt appropriate to use colours that would help create and enforce the sense of being in the outdoors.

 The two main colours used throughout the site are forestgreen (#228b22) used for the logo and borders for the imagery and lightgreen (#90ee90) for the footer.

 <h3>Typography</h3>

-There are two fonts that were imported into the project used throughout the site, Oswald (weight: 600) was used to create the logo and Lato (weight: 300) was used as the body text.
+There are two fonts that were imported into the project used throughout the site, Oswald (font-weight: 600) was used to create the logo and Lato (font-weight: 300) was used as the body text.
 The backup font used in the font-family is Sans-Serif incase the imported fonts fail to load.

-Because the site would have a white background for the majority of each page it felt necessary to avoid using black for the text instead using a shade of gray (#77777) to create a subtle contrast between the text and the background.
+Because the site would have a white background for the majority of each page it felt necessary to avoid using black for the text instead using a shade of gray (#77777) to create a subtle contrast between the text and the white background.

 <h3>Imagery</h3>